Eng-mohamedayman-cyber/CyberSecurity/Projects/MCSA/Project1.md

 * **Security Exception:** Created an exclusion rule to allow the `HR Manager` to use external storage for business continuity.

 ### 4. Preferences & Client Deployment
-* **Web Shortcuts:** Deployed an internet shortcut URL on all HR users' desktops pointing to `http://hrapp.zohdy.local` with a custom icon.
+* **Web Shortcuts:** Deployed an internet shortcut URL on all HR users' desktops pointing to `http://hrapp.mohamed.local` with a custom icon.
 * **Local Admin Management:** Utilized GPO Preferences to create a local administrator account named `itadmin` on all domain computers and added the `IT-Group` to the local Administrators group.

 ## 📸 Verification & Screenshots
-*(Recommendation: Take screenshots from your virtual machine and place them in a folder named `/images` in your repository, then link them here)*

 * Active Directory OU Hierarchy: `![AD Structure](images/ad-structure.png)`
 * Group Policy Management Console: `![GPMC](images/gpmc.png)`